CAN/ULC-536-13 (Canadian Annual Fire Alarm Inspection Standard)

 It is both the duty and the responsibility of every technician engaged in the service, testing, and inspection of a fire alarm system to ensure that what they’re doing complies with the relevant Codes and Standards.
 It goes without saying (but I’ll say it anyway) that non-compliance carries with it the possibility of hefty monetary penalties and possible incarceration (which could mean a criminal record).
-As the solely appointed “agent” of the Owner, YOU, yes, you (the guy performing the inspection) become directly responsible to ensure that the service you provide is above reproach.
+As the solely appointed “agent” of the Owner, YOU, yes, you (the guy performing the inspection) becomes directly responsible to ensure that the service you provide is above reproach.
 Agents of your employer (e.g. service manager, manager) may decide to justify “under-cutting” the competition to get the job by offering the suggestion that the testing is “not required” because no one else is doing it.
 There is however, no way you should be accepting responsibility for such substandard work (or cut the corners your employer may suggest) simply because there no way to justify any departure from the Testing Standard.
 If what you’re being asked to do (or submit in the way of paperwork) doesn’t comply with the Standard, it is YOU who will bear the ultimate responsibility.
-Your signature, after all is said and done, is on the report (and on the tags affixed to the fire protection equipment).
+Your signature, after all is said and done, is on the report (and on any of the tags affixed to the fire protection equipment).

 YOU WILL (EVENTUALLY) GET CAUGHT!

 We review the correct procedure (required by ASTTBC’s Practice Guideline under the heading Preparation) that you should follow prior to performing any life safety equipment testing in this FAQ.

 There is additional information regarding the Annual Testing of Fire Protection Equipment located in our FAQS page.

 Call or email us!